-Johan Andersson is a Swedish Artist based in Los Angeles.
-After graduating from Central St. Martins in 2008, Johan Andersson became the youngest ever person to win third prize for the BP Portrait Award and named as The Independent’s top 20 Artists 2008.
-His selected work was displayed at the National Portrait Gallery and in the same year he was also selected for the Jerwood Contemporary Painters prize.
+After graduating from Central St. Martin’s in 2008, Johan Andersson became the youngest ever person to be shortlisted for the BP Portrait Award and named as The Independent’s Top 20 Artists in 2008.
+His selected work was displayed at the National Portrait Gallery and in the same year, he was also selected for the Jerwood Contemporary Painters Prize.

-Since then Andersson has gone onto exhibit work along side artists including Anish Kapoor, Tracy Emin, Sarah Lucas, Gavin Turk and Howard Hodgkin, and in 2010 was selected to exhibit work in support of BreakThrough Breast Cancer at The V&A Museum.
+Since then Andersson has gone on to exhibit work alongside artists including Anish Kapoor, Sarah Lucas, Gavin Turk and Howard Hodgkin.
+In 2010, he was selected to exhibit work in support of BreakThrough Breast Cancer at The V&A Museum.

-Andersson has exhibited and sold on the international art market including the Scope Art Fair in Basel and Cutlog in Paris.
-His work has also been displayed in major London Underground stations including Bond Street, Baker street and South Kensington.
+He has exhibited and sold on the international art market including the Scope Art Fair in Basel and Cutlog in Paris.
+His work has also been displayed in major London Underground stations including Bond Street, Green Park, Baker Street and South Kensington.

 In 2010 Andersson was selected by Sky Arts to be featured on a six week documentary called ‘Art of Survival’ broadcasting in July 2011.
 Johan was recently selected as one of the Top 100 Most Influential Creatives by TimeOut, as well as being featured on a TED talk.